Loading. Please wait...

 • Will the Geffen produce my play?

-Meetings will take place once per month (plus an additional introductory meeting) on Monday evenings at Geffen Playhouse.
+Meetings will take place once per month (plus one additional introductory meeting and one additional closing meeting) on Monday evenings (dates TBD) at Geffen Playhouse.
 The Geffen’s address is 10886 Le Conte Ave, Los Angeles, CA 90024.

 QUESTIONS?